 Aiden Johnson, an 11-year-old who courageously fought cancer not once, but twice, recently made the news.
 He worked with community partner Texas Roadhouse to raise nearly $31,500.
 The money raised went to purchase $15,000 worth of Legos that Aiden handpicked and will deliver to the Addison Jo Blair Cancer Center at Norton Children’s Hospital along with sprucing up furniture in family waiting areas and purchase two new medical procedure cards for the unit.
 It was during his battle with cancer that Aiden’s passion for Legos began.

 Aiden’s own battle began at age 3 when his mother, Gena, noticed swelling in his neck.
-She took him to his pediatrician, Richard A. Boada, M.D., now at Norton Children’s Hospital Medical Associates – Jeffersonville.
+She took him to his pediatrician, Richard A. Boada, M.D., now at Norton Children’s Hospital Medical Group – Jeffersonville.
 Gena expected that Aiden had tonsillitis or something that could be treated with antibiotics.

 Dr. Boada sent the results of Aiden’s examination and blood tests to Norton Children’s Hospital immediately.
 “Something just was not right,” Gena said.
 “It didn’t take Dr. Boada long before he gave me the possibility that what Aiden had was most likely cancer, a mother’s worst fear for her child.”